 If you follow me on Instagram, you might’ve seen that I posted last week about going to a holistic/biological dentist.
 You may be wondering, however, “what is holistic dentistry?”
 I can’t wait to tell you all about what I’ve learned!

 Since I’ve had lots of experience with conventional dentistry, I got to experience the difference from the other end of the spectrum, and I can wholeheartedly say I wish I would’ve known about holistic dentistry all my life!
-If you’ve read our story, you know I’ve struggled with various health problems most of my life.
-I felt that getting some dental work done would be a good step in the direction of healing.
+After struggling with various health problems most of my life, I felt that getting some dental work done would be a good step in the direction of healing.

 If you’re not familiar with biological or holistic dentistry, you may be wondering what the big deal is.
 There are a number of reasons holistic dentistry is preferable to conventional dentistry, which I’ll detail below, but first, I want to tell you about my recent experience.